 Wear goggles for chlorine sensitivity

-My eyes get red from chlorine very quickly, and wearing goggles helps to keep my eyes from feeling like they are burning.
+My eyes get red from chlorine very quickly.
+Wearing goggles helps to keep my eyes from feeling like they are burning.
 Because of how thick my glasses are, I do not use prescription goggles, but those are an option for people with milder prescriptions.

 Ride types we enjoyed